 Past Performance Does Not Guarantee Future Results.

 If you read about investing long enough, you see the same story over and over.
 Only the name changes.
 The star money managers of last year are replaced by this year’s new stars, who, in turn, will be replaced by next year’s stars.
-They come and go as quickly and regularly as the pop stars who are revered by teenagers.
+They come and go as quickly and regularly as pop stars loved by teenager fans.
 You don’t even need to read to observe the spectacle.
 Just look at the covers of the personal finance magazines and note the names of this year’s stars.
 Wait and see if you ever hear of them again.
 If you do, is it because they’re still succeeding, still beating the market?
 Or is it because they’re the subject of an article like the one I mentioned above?

 Many money managers can, and do, beat the market (that is, obtain investment returns that are better than the average of the entire stock market as a whole) for a year, maybe a couple years, perhaps even a few years.

 What tends to happen to almost all of them, though, is this: They have a few good years, a few bad years, a few average years, and then more of the same.
 Over time, it’s generally the case that most money managers do about as well as the market as a whole.
-It’s basic mathematics: the average of a set of numbers is (usually) the average because many of the numbers in the set are equal to or are close to it.
+It’s basic mathematics: Generally, the average of a set of numbers is the average because many of the numbers in the set are equal to or near to the average.
 In other words, the average is the average because it’s typical.